 The STC-1000 temperature controller is set to heat the 3rd plate up to 34 °c which in turns heats the 2 plates under the rubber ears to 38 °c. and the ears to about 35 - 38 °c.
 We also added two fans to simulate airflow and the initial conditions of a regular human ear before putting on the headphones.

 We then take a thermal picture of the left and right ears as a reference point for both the average starting temperature of the ears and the test room.
 After, we put the headphones on the makeshift head, as shown in the image below, and let the system run for 30 minutes.

-Lastly, we switch off the fans, remove the headphones and take more thermal pictures of the ears which is used to calculate the temperature difference between the initial and final conditions.
+Lastly, we switch off the fans, remove the headphones, and take more thermal pictures of the ears which are used to calculate the temperature difference between the initial and final conditions.
 For example:

 This is the average temperature variation for the right ear.
 The final temperature difference number is the average of both the right and left ear with respect to the room temperature i.e.

 ((Δ Left Ear Temp) - (Δ Room Temp) + (Δ Left Ear Temp) - (Δ Room Temp)) / 2

 A few elements that you could care about are not included in the score: